Cold-busting elderberry syrup

 - Gather your elderberries and strip them from the stems, discarding any that are unripe.

-- Add to a large saucepan with 1 litre water.
-Bring up to the boil, then simmer for 45 minutes until the mixture thickens.
+- Add to a large saucepan and add enough water to just cover the berries.
+Bring up to the boil, then simmer for 45 minutes or until the mixture thickens.
 Squeeze in the lemon juice.

 - Very finely chop and crush the ginger and add it in along with the cloves